-- A. The Board of Trustees will evaluate and establish the Authority's base fare rates in compliance with federal and state requirements. - B. The Executive Director will present the following to the Board of Trustees for approval: - Special fare rates including pilot programs, promotions, bulk fare purchases, period pass fare products, specially priced programs and products, and pre-paid fare products - 2.
-Discounts to base fare rates - 3.
-Market segments or groups that are exempt from fare payment - 4.
-Adoption of new fare media and modifications to existing fare media - 5.
-Requests for Charter Service - 6.
-Requests for Sponsored Fare - 7.
-Requests for Sponsored Service - 8.
-Requests for Complimentary Service - 9.
-Requests for complimentary passes that exceed \$5,000 - 10.
-Requests to authorize lifetime transit passes to individual(s) will be approved by the Board of Trustees by resolution
+- A. The Board of Trustees will evaluate and establish the Authority's fare rates in compliance with federal and state requirements. - B. The Board of Trustees will consult with the Local Advisory Council to set fares for service provided by the Authority.
+After consultation with the Local Advisory Council, the Board shall set fares by resolution with a two-thirds vote of all board members. - C. The Executive Director will present the following to the Board of Trustees for approval: - 1.
+Special fare rates including pilot programs, promotions, bulk fare purchases, period pass fare products, specially priced programs and products, and pre-paid fare products. - 2.
+Discounts to base fare rates. - 3.
+Market segments or groups that are exempt from fare payment. - 4.
+Adoption of new fare media and modifications to existing fare media. - 5.
+Requests for Sponsored Fare. - 6.
+Requests for Complimentary Passes that exceed \$5,000. - 7.
+Requests to authorize lifetime transit passes to individual(s) will be approved by the Board of Trustees by resolution. - D. The Executive Director will provide notice to the Board of Trustees of the following: - 1.
+The status of Education Pass negotiations with public colleges and universities. - 2.
+The status of negotiations for bulk pass purchases over \$200,000. - 3.
+Fare suspensions or reductions resulting from a declared emergency.

-Board Policy 4.1 Fares Page 1 of 3
+Board Policy 4.1 Fares Page 1 of 2

-- C. The Executive Director will provide notice to the Board of Trustees of the following: - 1.
-The status of Education Pass negotiations with public colleges and universities - 2.
-The status of negotiations for bulk pass purchases over \$200,000 - 3.
-Fare suspensions or reductions resulting from a declared emergency - D. The Board of Trustees may delegate approval authority under this Policy to a designee. - IV.
-Cross References: Urbanized Area Formula Grants, 49 United States Code §5307; Americans with Disabilities Act, 42 United States Code §12101 et seq.; Charter Service 49 CFR Part 604; Environmental Justice Guidance, FTA Circular 4703.1; Fare Equity Analysis, FTA Circular 4702.1B; Public Transit District Act, Utah Code § 17B- 2a-808.1; UTA Policy UTA.02.03 Fares; UTA Corporate Policy 4.2.1 Emergency and Disaster Preparedness; UTA R2020-01-04 Complimentary Service.
+- E. Complimentary Passes are authorized for: - 1.
+All current and retired employees of the Authority and eligible dependents as defined in an administrative UTA Policy that must be approved by the Board. - 2.
+All current Members of the Local Advisory Council, including alternates, and their dependents. - 3.
+Attorneys and staff of the Office of the Utah Attorney General Transit Section assigned to directly represent the Authority, including managing attorneys. - 4.
+Former Trustees, including one dependent, who have been appointed by the Governor and completed at least one full-term of service. - IV.
+Cross References: Urbanized Area Formula Grants, 49 United States Code §5307; Americans with Disabilities Act, 42 United States Code §12101 et seq.; Environmental Justice Guidance, FTA Circular 4703.1; Fare Equity Analysis, FTA Circular 4702.1B; Public Transit District Act, Utah Code § 17B- 2a-808.1; UTA Policy UTA.02.03 Fares.